mperea9/PathfindingVisualizer/README.md

 B: Approximate the value of h using some heuristics (less time consuming).
 We will discuss both of the methods.

-A) Exact Heuristics –
+A) Exact Heuristics:

 We can find exact values of h, but that is generally very time consuming.
 Below are some of the methods to calculate the exact value of h.
 1) Pre-compute the distance between each pair of cells before running the A* Search Algorithm.
 2) If there are no blocked cells/obstacles then we can just find the exact value of h without any pre-computation using the distance formula/Euclidean Distance

-B) Approximation Heuristics –
+B) Approximation Heuristics:

-There are generally three approximation heuristics to calculate h –
+There are generally three approximation heuristics to calculate h:

-1) Manhattan Distance –
+1) Manhattan Distance:

   a) It is nothing but the sum of absolute values of differences in the goal’s x and y coordinates and the current cell’s x and y coordinates respectively

-  b) When to use this heuristic? – When we are allowed to move only in four directions only (right, left, top, bottom)
+  b) When to use this heuristic? - When we are allowed to move only in four directions only (right, left, top, bottom)

 Formula: